 The Corporate Governance, Nomination and Remuneration Committee (Corp.
-Gov. Committee) had screened, evaluated, approved and endorsed the final list of nominees for the said positions.
+Gov. Committee) had screened, evaluated, approved and endorsed the final list of nominees for the positions of twelve (12) Directors of the Bank for the ensuing year 2022-2023.
 No one declined his/her nomination.